Ben-Spencer/DataStructures/Heaps.md

 #Heaps
 Heaps are implemented the same way as arrays.
-The benefit of storing a heap as an array, rather than a pointer-basaed binary tree is the following:
+The benefit of storing a heap as an array, rather than a pointer-basaed binary tree is the following:</br>
-*Lower memory usage (only store data, rather than 3 additional pointers) *Easier memory management (just one object elemented, rather than N) *Better locality of memory (heap memory is contiguous due to array implementation; if binary tree is used, memory is scattered)
+*Lower memory usage (only store data, rather than 3 additional pointers)</br>
+*Easier memory management (just one object elemented, rather than N)</br>
+*Better locality of memory (heap memory is contiguous due to array implementation; if binary tree is used, memory is scattered)</br>

 | Operation | Binary | Binomial | Fibonacci | Pairing | Brodal | Rank Pairing | Strict Fibonacci |
 | --------- | ------ | -------- | --------- | ------- | ------ | ------------ | ---------------- |